Published: 13th Jul 2016

 Further, many believe that they have a great call package, but are in fact victims of high call charges.
 The average mobile call cost for pharmaceutical companies is 6p per minute, which is more than treble the price it should be of 2p.
 The same is true for local and national landline calls: many are paying 3p per minute when they could be paying less than 1p.

 Line rental charges are all over the place and companies are still paying for services they no longer use.
 Many were also receiving broadband that offered a residential quality service at business prices.

 The alternative is hosted telephony that wraps up all the services with one provider.
 Rather than having an entire telephone system on the premises, key functions and hardware are offered remotely.
 This means that only one telephone line and a quality fibre broadband connection are needed to offer a multi-extension, multi-device, and multifunction system.

 Advantages include being able to provide customers with key information when on hold or when they call out-of-hours, having an unlimited number of extensions, being able to answer calls anywhere, and having high-quality audio.

-The added benefit is that instead of paying for multiple phone lines, there is only need to pay for one, which costs around £10.50.
-With fibre broadband only costing £25 and £7 for each extension, free inter-site calls, 2p mobile calls and 1p landline calls, capped at a maximum of £50 per site per month, and no sneaky hidden charges, the savings could be huge.
+The added benefit is that instead of paying for multiple phone lines, there is only the need to pay for one, which costs around £10.50 per month.
+With fibre broadband only costing £25 and £7 for each extension, free inter-site calls, 2p mobile calls, and 1p landline calls, capped at a maximum of £50 per site per month, and no sneaky hidden charges, the savings could be huge.

-So there is a lot to do and my team of nearly hundred people are available and would enjoy advising you on our finding and suggesting a solution for your business.
+So there is a lot to do and my team are available and would enjoy advising you on a solution for your business.